 You have the right to defend yourself against OVI charges in Ohio.
 Without knowledge of the law and your rights under it, though, this can be challenging to do.
 Your best option is to hire an experienced Dayton OVI defense attorney who knows what you’re up against and knows the best way to build your defense.

 Our experienced lawyers will work around-the-clock to have the charges against you reduced or dropped entirely.
-Schedule a free consultation with our law firm today.
+Schedule a consultation with our law firm today.

 How did we do?